-Though December can contain a multitude of wonderful things – holidays, school vacations, mid-season of football—it can often also bring with it harsh weather and icy cold conditions.
+Although December is a time of festivities and fun—holidays, school vacations, mid-season of football—it can often also bring with it harsh temperatures and icy cold conditions.
 This year, why not take a break from the snow and visit the islands instead?
-We've got all the reasons to make your case listed below as part of our December Travel in the Caribbean guide, part of our monthly travel guide series.
+In the Caribbean, you can escape to warmer weather, celebrate local holidays and traditions, and of course, hit the beautiful white-sand beaches.

 December Weather in the Caribbean

-With the threat of hurricanes and tropical storms past, December travelers to the Caribbean can look forward to average daily temperatures in the high 70s, with lows around 73ºF and highs of about 83ºF (temperatures in Bermuda and the Bahamas tend to be on the cooler side of the range).
+With the threat of hurricanes and tropical storms past, December travelers can look forward to the Caribbean's average daily temperatures in the high 70s, with lows around 73ºF and highs of about 83ºF (temperatures in Bermuda and the Bahamas tend to be on the cooler side of the range).
 You might get rain on about one of every three days, but it's more of a light afternoon shower than a torrential downpour this time of year.

-The few weeks before Christmas are filled with bargain rates on hotels and airfares, since this is typically a slow travel time.
+The few weeks before Christmas are filled with bargain rates on hotels and airfare because this is typically a slow travel time.
 Many resorts cater to families looking to spend the holidays together by offering all-inclusive packages.
 Since nearly every Caribbean island has a majority Christian population, it's easy to find local holiday celebrations regardless of where you travel.
-Christmas cruises to the Caribbean are very popular.
-And, what's better than spending a few days in December on a beach?
+Christmas cruises to the Caribbean are also an affordable, family-friendly option.

-Early December may be a bargain, but hotel and airfare prices rise sharply for the holidays and especially for the week between Christmas and New Year's, when many families have off from school or work.
-Seekers of a traditional White Christmas obviously will be disappointed, as will those seeking a typical U.S.-style holiday celebration (few shopping malls, palm trees in place of Christmas trees, sorrell instead of eggnog, and so on.
+Early December may be a cheaper time to visit, but hotel and airfare prices rise sharply for the holidays and especially for the week between Christmas and New Year's, when many families have time off from school or work.
+Those looking for a traditional White Christmas obviously will be disappointed, as will those wanting a typical U.S.-style holiday celebration as the Caribbean has few shopping malls, palm trees in place of Christmas trees, sorrell instead of eggnog, and so on.
 But if you're willing to embrace new holiday customs and cultures, it could be an exciting and unique winter vacation.

 December Events and Festivals

 The Caribbean has a broad array of unique Christmas traditions.
-You'll find Christmas Markets in Jamaica, Junkanoo in the Bahamas, parang music on Trinidad and visits from Sinterklass and his "Zwarte Piet" (black Pete) helpers in Aruba and Curacao.
-For more details, see my article on Top December Caribbean Events.
+You'll find Christmas Markets in Jamaica, Junkanoo in the Bahamas, parang music on Trinidad, and Sinterklass and his "Zwarte Piet" (black Pete) helpers in Aruba and Curacao.